 Penalties for wiretapping

-Illegal wiretapping under CRS 18-9-303 is usually a class 6 felony.
-Convictions carry a minimum of:
+Illegal wiretapping under CRS 18-9-303 is usually a class 6 felony under state law.
+Convictions for violating wiretapping laws carry a minimum of:

 - 1 year in prison, and